-If the assessment described in Section 3.3 indicates a high likelihood that an exceedance caused by the Proposed Action will continue beyond the two-year anniversary of the completion of drawdown, the Renewal Corporation will immediately consult with ODEQ to determine whether an adaptive management plan is required to address the anticipated exceedance(s).
-If so, the Renewal Corporation will promptly develop, in consultation with ODEQ, an adaptive management plan that will be submitted to ODEQ for review and approval.
+If the assessment described in Section 3.3 indicates that an exceedance caused by the Proposed Action is anticipated to continue beyond the 24-month time schedule for compliance, the Renewal Corporation will consult with ODEQ to determine whether an adaptive management plan is required to address the anticipated exceedance(s).
+If so, the Renewal Corporation will develop, in consultation with ODEQ, an adaptive management plan that will be submitted to ODEQ for review and approval.
 Once approved, the Renewal Corporation will file a report with the Commission within 14 calendar days, which will include a copy of the adaptive management plan and documentation of consultation with ODEQ.
 The adaptive management plan will include the following information: